 However certain factors such as excessive smoking or malnutrition can speed up the aging process which also translates to a higher risk of having white eyelashes.

 - Some people have found success in semi-permanent dyes.
 The great thing about these is the fact that you can buy these at any local drug store.It is, however, better to have an esthetician perform this on you.
-However, as eyelashes do tend to grow back, you will have to reapply this regularly.
+However, how often to eyelashes grow back, you will have to reapply this regularly.

 - Eyelash enhancers have also been found to be successful with older people that are suffering from greying lashes.You can also buy these anywhere.
 You only need to apply these twice a day and results have been said to show in two to four months’ time.